Our nationally-ranked cancer experts aren't just on our team. They're on yours. We're here for you during your treatment

 How Bone Cancer is Diagnosed?

-Our team of musculoskeletal oncology specialists including pathologists, radiation oncologists and medical oncologists at the Sidney Kimmel Cancer Center – Jefferson Health work as a team with the orthopedic experts at Rothman Orthopaedics at Jefferson Health to confirm your diagnosis.
+Jefferson Health has a team of musculoskeletal oncology specialists including pathologists, radiation oncologists and medical oncologists at the Sidney Kimmel Cancer Center – Jefferson Health that works as a team with the orthopedic experts at Rothman Orthopaedics at Jefferson Health to confirm your diagnosis.
 Our thorough examinations begin with a discussion about your symptoms and a review of your medical history.
 We’ll then conduct a series of diagnostic imaging and blood tests to determine if, where and what type of malignant tumor you may have in your bone.
 Tissue and bone sample biopsies are also very accurate tests for detecting cancerous cells.

-If you think you may be at an increased risk of developing bone cancer because of your genetics, the experts at Jefferson's Clinical Cancer Genetics Service provides genetic risk assessment, genetic counseling and genetic testing.
+If you think you may be at an increased risk of developing bone cancer because of your genetics, the experts at Jefferson Health's Clinical Cancer Genetics Service provides genetic risk assessment, genetic counseling and genetic testing.

 Our bone cancer specialists and orthopedic surgeons will develop a personalized treatment plan based on your cancer’s type, location and size.
 Your treatment plan will also depend on whether your cancer is localized or if it has spread, as well as your age and physical condition.
 Some treatments are designed to completely remove the cancer from your bone.
 Other treatments focus on slowing down the cancer’s growth.
 Some aid in preventing recurrence of the disease.
 Your treatment plan often includes an integrated approach using multiple techniques including: